By Kelly Jaggers

 These are great for breakfast with some jam and butter (my Aunt Ruby’s favorite way to eat them), or wonderful alongside dinners like pot roast, chicken fried steak, or roast chicken.
 I even like these for lunch made into little sandwiches with meat and cheese.

-- In a large bowl combine the flour baking powder, sugar, and salt.
+In a large bowl combine the flour, baking powder, sugar, and salt.
 Whisk until the mixture is well combined.

-- Add the cubed butter.
+Add the cubed butter or shortening.

 - With your fingers, rub the butter into the flour mixture until half the butter has been thoroughly combined and the other half is in small and medium sized pieces – roughly pea to hazelnut sized.